Korchy/delaunay_1d_shot/README.md

 Usage
 -
-- Select object with vertices clod
+- Select object with vertices cloud
 - Switch to edit mode
 - Select some or all vertices
 - Press the "Delaunay Shot" button in the "Delaunay Shot" panel